Gulfem93/Machine_Learning_Some_Projects/README.md

-# Machine Learning Simple Projects
+# Machine Learning Some Projects